0 0

 Light-Based Quantum Computer Exceeds Fastest Classical Supercomputers.

-For the first time, a quantum computer made from photons—particles of light—has outperformed even the fastest classical supercomputers. … More broadly, the ability to control photons as qubits is a prerequisite for any large-scale quantum internet.3/12/2020″.
+For the first time, a quantum computer made from photons—particles of light—has outperformed even the fastest classical supercomputers. … More broadly, the ability to control photons as qubits is a prerequisite for a large-scale quantum internet.
+3/12/2020″.

 Credit: https://www.scientificamerican.com/article/light-based-quantum-computer-exceeds-fastest-classical-supercomputers/